routingblog/arbitration/content/docs/arbitration_legal.md

 EFASASHA is incomplete, but a good start.
 The FAIR Act provides a strong potion against compelled arbitration.
 Overturning Keating would return the power to determine contract common law to the states.
 However, some of those states may have an FAA equivalent, still forcing employees into arbitration against their employer.
 An Act that completely does away with forced arbitration, and which has pre-emptive effect, is the best remedy.
     {{< /details >}}

+1. Stone, K. V. W. (2023).
+Arbitration—From Sacred Cow to Golden Calf: Three Phases in the History of the Federal Arbitration Act.
+23.

 ---